pointOfive/Home/Analysis/README.md

 that can be brought to bear on questions of model building and interpretation.

-## Model Interpretability Analysis
+## Model Interpretation and Use

+### Machine Learning is no more "black box" than a Linear Model

+As noted above, the benefit of `Linear Model` frameworks is the uncertainty characterizations they provide.
+On the contrary, the frequent charge that a benefit of `Linear Model` frameworks over modern machine learning predictive methodologies is that the latter only provides black box tools lacking interpretation capabilities is patently incorrect.

+- the commendable *"hold all but one feature constant"* standard `Linear Model` interpretaion is available in all contexts as a so-called *Partial Dependency Plot*
+- examinations of the presence of specific interactions requires their explicit construction, and can be carried out on the basis of *Feature Importance Diagnostics* -- not only via hypothesis testing

+The following example demonstrates partial dependency plots and feature importance diagnostics.
+Please visit [this AWS server](www.google.com) to explore the live interactable version of this plot.

+### Machine Learning is no more "black box" than Linear Models

+The real issue in interpreting feature-outcome associations comes down to experiemental design;
-A frequent charge leveled against modern machine learning predictive methodologies is that it provides black box tools lacking interpretation capabilities.
-This is patently incorrect as *"hold all but one features constant and vary the remaining feature"* are possible in the form of synthetic partial dependency plots.
-The real issue, rather, is feature correlation which limits association attribution and the ever present risk of actual confounding rendering associations non causitive.
+specifically, it is feature correlation which limits association attribution and the ever present risk of actual confounding that renders associations non causitive.

 Interpretation of "feature effect" in all models therefore comes down to questions of experiemental design; namely, intentional sampling across features can produce uncorrelated features and hence unconfounded association interpretation.